Puglia Itinerary: Ultimate 7-10 Day Guide Puglia Itinerary: Ultimate 7-10 Day Guide

 Afternoon: Olive Oil Farm

-After visiting Alberobello in the morning, go for an olive oil tasting in the countryside — a must on any Puglia itinerary!
-This was one of our most authentic experiences in the region.
+After visiting Alberobello in the morning, we booked an afternoon olive oil tasting in the countryside — definitely one of the most local experiences we had in the region.

-In fact, Puglia produces around 40% of Italy’s olive oil, from some of the oldest trees in the country!
+Puglia produces around 40% of Italy’s olive oil from some of the country’s oldest olive trees!
 We visited this Masseria, a small family-run business that gave us a fantastic tour and tasting.
-We definitely would like to consider ourselves somewhat more of an expert afterward!

 Day 4: Day trip to Matera (a must on any Puglia itinerary)

 Spend day 4 in the oldest European city and one of the most magical we’ve ever seen: Matera.
 Built into a valley, this city is known for its ancient cave dwellings carved into limestone rock.
-And while it’s not officially in Puglia, it’s a must-see on your itinerary and just a 1-2 hour drive away.
+While it’s not officially in Puglia, it’s a must-see and only a 1-hour 40-minute drive from our base, Ostuni.

 A couple sits on a stone ledge smiling, with Matera, Italy’s historic stone buildings and church tower in the background.
 A must-visit spot on your puglia itinerary

-We parked at this location, from where we walked to the Sassi, the oldest part of town.
+We parked at this location, from where we walked up the many stairs to the Sassi, the oldest part of town.
 Here, you can explore the ancient caves, which have been used since prehistoric times!
 They were once churches, homes, and shops, now converted into museums, luxury hotels, and even restaurants.

 Church of Saint Mary of Idris Matera, with its bell tower, sit atop rocky cliffs at sunset, as people gather on a terrace overlooking the breathtaking landscape.
 This is an iconic spot to add to your puglia itinerary